-A Tier 2 approach, which is consistent with the IPCC (2000) good practice guidance and the IPCC (2006) Guidelines, is used to calculate CH4 emissions from ruminant animal wastes from the major livestock categories in New Zealand (Dairy cattle, Non-dairy cattle, Sheep and Deer).
-This approach is based on the methods recommended by Saggar et al. (unpublished).
+New Zealand uses a Tier 2 approach to calculate CH4 emissions from ruminant animal wastes from the major livestock categories in New Zealand (Dairy cattle, Non-dairy cattle, Sheep and Deer).
+This approach is based on the methods recommended by Saggar et al. (unpublished) and is consistent with the IPCC 2006 Guidelines.

-The IPCC (2006) Tier 2 methodology for dairy anaerobic lagoons is utilised.
+Because New Zealand has detailed information on the dairy population and their characteristics (such as feed intake), the IPCC (2006) Tier 2 methodology for dairy anaerobic lagoons is used.
 The Tier 1 methodology for the minor livestock categories uses country-specific and IPCC (2006) default emission factors.